EneaDim/RISC-V/README.md

 In this repository, the data memory and the instruction memory are missed due to a work in progress in order to include cache L1 for both data and instructions.

 ## OpenSource Analysis

+I've reviewed the project and change it in order to make it compatible with OpenSource tools for the synthesys, the place&route and the bitstream generation to program an FPGA.

 ### Requirements to Compile and Simulate

 ```sudo apt-get install ghdl gtkwave```